alcorpas10/TrafficSimulator/README.md

 # TrafficSimulator

-Traffic Simulator project developed for the subject "Tecnología de la Programación II" (TP2)
+Traffic Simulator project developed for the subject "Tecnología de la Programación II" (TP2).

+There are two versions, the second one is more complex and has GUI.

 ## Autores